The better you are at screenwriting, the easier it should be.

-You can select how many minutes you want to work undisturbed.
 We will keep track of the time for you.
-During that time, should you get distracted (e.g. browsing twitter doing research), we will gently remind you that you should be working on your script.
+During that time, should you get distracted, we will gently remind you that you should be working on your script.

 Ideally, you enter “the zone”, where you forget about time and place and just write.
-But if you’re like me, the kind of person who has trouble staying focused for 10 minutes, it helps to set scheduled breaks and then following through with them.
+But if you have trouble staying focused, it helps to set scheduled breaks and then following through with them.
 Instead of taking lots of tiny “breaks” all the time, which keeps you from actually getting started, you postpone distractions by knowing that you have a scheduled break coming up.
 After your timer runs out, Arc Studio prompts you to take a break.
 Select if you want to take a 5 or 30 minute break, and you will receive a prompt when it’s time to continue.
 Or just continue right away, if you managed to reach “the zone”.

 Don’t get distracted by your own ideas

 Once external distractions are out of the way, you will still get distracted by your own ideas on how to improve your characters and plot.
 Of course, these moments of inspiration are precious, but it is easy to jump between exploring ideas instead of making actual progress writing.